 Nutritional Therapy for Autism

 At Camp Worth, we use a team approach in all of our programs.
 Your child’s board-certified behavior therapist and other professionals on our staff work together to provide the best outcome for your child.
 This also applies to our food and nutrition program.
 This comprehensive approach ensures consistency across everything your child does while at Camp Worth.

 Some of our strategies include consistency even when introducing a new food, using visual schedules, and encouraging flexibility around new foods.
 Visual schedules are useful for children who have difficulty adjusting to new schedules.
 Children with autism can also struggle with their fine and gross motor skills.
-During occupational therapy, they will work on using cups, forks, and other utensils.
+As a part of our program, they will work on using cups, forks, and other utensils.
 These skills can also transfer to mealtime.

 Our Food and Nutrition Center for Autism in Fort Worth, Texas